juandavidbriceno/ds-ml-projects/case-studies/identify-cars-or-trucks/README.md

 #### Notes:
 - This project was developed and executed on a Windows operating system.
-- This project create an environment and install python libraries with bash.
+- This project requires creating a conda environment and install its associated python libraries with bash.
 - Then, all code is run on a Jupyter notebook file.

 #### Dataset